dpark7404/Analysis-on-Recipes-and-Rating-Dataset/README.md

 4. We also created a 'calories' and 'cal' columns that contained the calorie values taken from the 'nutrition' column as string and float types, respectively.
 The nutrition column contained a lists that with each number in the lists corresponding to ['calories', etc, etc] in that particular order.

 5. We thought there may be certain anomalies in the data so we decided to remove outliers.
 The numbers we used were .95 for upper quartiles and .05 for lower quartiles.
 However, we only removed the values that were greater than the upper quartile.
+The reasoning is because smaller calorie foods are more relevant to our data because there are many foods that can fall within smaller calorie counts, however our data has some anomalies with recipes that have more than 40,000 calories.
+This throws off our mean and max in following analyses performed so removing only the higher bounds seemed fine.

+After taking these steps, the cleaned and more readable dataframe is as shown below:

+- insert df embed here -

 ### Univariate Analysis